-Before Push For Porter (BPFP) I used to play three-chord guitar with some friends in the Conradh na Gaeilge Club in Harcourt Street.....
+Before Push For Porter (BPFP) I used to play three-chord guitar with some friends in the Conradh na Gaeilge Club in Uimhir a Sé Harcourt Street.....

 Lá amháin I called in to Charlie Byrne's to have a look at the shop and Charlie sold me my first mandolin.
 I drove our daughter Kate batty with Shoe The Donkey.
-I brought the mandolin to work in Dublin and played it at every red light.
+I had the mandolin in the car on my way to work in Dublin and played it at every red light.

 At the same time I was discovering the world of computers through a Commodore 64.
 There was a program - Sonix, I think, for writing and playing music.
 Frank Buckley (RIP) came over, had a look and went straight out to buy all the gear.
 Frank invited me to come along to Con's pub in Allenwood.
 We knew Con from his days in The Roost.
 Dave, Peter, Jonathan, Frank and his brother Joe were playing away and I basically just listened and hoped to pick up what I could.